 How To Get From Charles De Gaulle Airport CDG To Paris

 Whether you are planning a quick getaway to Paris, a business trip or a romantic weekend in La Ville Lumiere, you can count on many ways of getting from Charles de Gaulle Airport to Paris.
+In this post, I will explain all the options and their costs, so that you can make an informed choice.

 Paris has three airports – Roissy Charles de Gaulle (CDG) located north of the city; Orly (ORY), south of the city; and Beauvais-Tillé which is Paris airport for budget airlines.
-If you are coming from North America, you will be landing in Charles the Gaulle.
+If you are coming from North America, you will most likely be landing in Charles the Gaulle.

-Charles de Gaulle airport is about 34 km (21 miles) from the center of Paris, but it is really well connected to the city thanks to shuttle buses, taxis, private transfers, buses and the train.
-Unfortunately, there is no metro connecting the airport to the city.
+Unfortunately, there is no subway connecting the airport to the city.
 So if you intend to use public transportation your options are basically just the RER train that goes to Gare du Nord (and several other stations), or the bus to Paris Opéra.

-Depending on how you decide to go from Charles de Gaulle Airport to Paris, it’ll take you between 30 minutes and 1.5 hour to reach the city center.
+Depending on how you decide to go from Charles de Gaulle Airport to Paris, it’ll take you between 25 minutes and 1.5 hour to reach the city center.
 Continue reading this post to discover all your options to get from the Charles de Gaulle Airport to Paris.

 Charles de Gaulle Airport to Paris